 Most conventional doctors will measure blood or urine, which only gives one time increment and is far less accurate than saliva testing.
 Blood tests often allow for false results.
 To read more in-depth information on saliva testing go to, www.diagnostechs.com, or call (425)251-0596.
 Most natural practitioners carry this test in their offices, but any practitioner can order one for you by request.

 When the body does not properly break down the proteins in wheat and dairy, it creates opiate properties.
-Among the many issues that arise from this are the reduction in the brain’s ability to focus, anxiety, irritability, stomach aches and headaches.
+Among the many issues that arise from this is the reduction in the brain’s ability to focus, anxiety, irritability, stomach aches, and headaches.

 What you can do for Weak Adrenals

 - The product Drenamin from Standard Process.
 One pill, three times per day, is often helpful.
-This is in pill form that can be crushed for non-pill takers.
+This is in pill form that can be crushed and added to any food for non-pill takers.

 - Unda Ribes Nigrum (liquid) is a homeopathic remedy that assists the adrenals.

-Himalayan sea salt.
+- Himalayan sea salt.
 Yes, that’s right.
 Mineral salts are helpful for the adrenal glands too.
+Just a pinch in the morning can be helpful.